t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 5. Message authentication codes that sustain transformation can be realized by considering the order of transformation and protection (for example, by creating a signature before compression so that the gateway can decompress the packet without recalculating the signature).
 Such an approach enables IoT specific optimizations but is more complex and may require application-specific transformations before security is applied.
 Moreover, the usage of encrypted data prevents gateways from transforming packets.

 6. Object security based mechanisms can bridge the protocol worlds, but still require that the two worlds use the same object security formats.
-Currently the object security format based on CBOR Object Signing and Encryption (COSE) {{ID-cose}} (IoT protocol) is different from JSON Object Signing and Encryption (JOSE) {{RFC7520}} or Cryptographic Message Syntax (CMS) {{RFC5652}}.
+Currently the object security format based on CBOR Object Signing and Encryption (COSE) {{RFC8152}} (IoT protocol) is different from JSON Object Signing and Encryption (JOSE) {{RFC7520}} or Cryptographic Message Syntax (CMS) {{RFC5652}}.
 Legacy devices relying on traditional Internet protocols will need to update to the newer protocols for constrained environments to enable real end-to-end security.
 Furthermore, middleboxes do not have any access to the data and this approach does not prevent an attacker from modifying relevant fields in CoAP.

 To the best of our knowledge, none of the mentioned security approaches that focus on the confidentiality and integrity of the communication exchange between two IP end-points provide the perfect solution in this problem space.